LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Policy Learning

 \subsection{Safe Policy Improvement Guarantee}

 Offline RL aims to guarantee $\xi$-safe policy improvement over the behavior policy $\mu$ (the policy used to collect offline dataset), \textit{i.e.} $J(\widehat{\pi},R^*)\geq J(\mu,R^*)-\xi$ \cite{kumar2020conservative}.
-For offline PbRL, we further investigate whether similar policy improvement guarantees can be established.
-Therefore, this part aims to develop a theoretical guarantee of policy improvement for \texttt{LEASE}, that is, giving the bound for $J(\mu,R^*)-J(\widehat{\pi},R^*)$.
+For offline PbRL, we further investigate whether similar policy improvement guarantees can be established. \ttx{Unlike offline RL, the reward function in PbRL is unknown, and the learned reward function may contain errors, which introduces an additional performance gap.} Therefore, this part aims to develop a theoretical guarantee of policy improvement for \texttt{LEASE}, that is, giving the bound for $J(\mu,R^*)-J(\widehat{\pi},R^*)$.
 Then, based on the bounds of policy improvement, we further analyze the sample complexity for \texttt{LEASE} when the reward model is unknown.

 Before deriving the bounds of policy improvement, we first define a new single-policy concentrability coefficient for PbRL based on the state-action pair.
 This coefficient can quantify the discrepancy between the offline distribution and the visitation distribution of policy $\pi$.